 Do you have the resources needed for each option?
 Do any preferred options require more resources?
 If so, what further options do you have to acquire the necessary additional resources?

 Sort your chosen options into a logical order, making sure that those dependent on others are placed appropriately.
-For clarity, some options may need to be expanded.
+For clarity, some options may need to be further expanded.

 Remember to include criteria for measuring results.
 Write down a description of how you will know when each item on the plan is complete.